Almond Butter Granola Recipe (Easy High-Protein Breakfast)

 - Large Mixing Bowl: For combining the oats and almond butter mixture.

-- Wooden Spoon or Silicone Spatula: Helps coat the oats evenly without breaking them apart.
+- Wooden Spoon or Silicone Spatula: Helps evenly coat the oats without breaking them apart.

 - Measuring Cups and Spoons: Important for accurate ingredient measurements.